Care sheet for the ball python (Python regius).

 Ball python enclosures can be as simple or as elaborate as you want to care for when it comes to snake habitat products.
 Remember that the more you put in the cage, the more you have to clean and disinfect on a regular basis.
 That said, there are different enclosures that work well for ball pythons, including, but not limited to, plastic sweaterboxes (i.e. Rubbermaid), melamine racks and any of the commercially available, plastic-type reptile cages.
 Glass reptile terrariums and tanks are adequate for ball pythons, but the screen tops on such enclosures can make it very difficult to maintain proper humidity levels.

 Juvenile ball pythons seem to do well in small enclosures that make them feel secure.
 A small snake in a big cage can become overwhelmed and stressed.
 Adult ball pythons do not require exceptionally large or elaborate enclosures either.
-A 36-inch by 18-inch by 12-inch enclosure will more than comfortably house an adult ball python.
+A 48-inch by 24-inch by 24-inch enclosure will more than comfortably house an adult ball python.

 Spot-clean your ball python’s enclosure as necessary.
 Remove feces and urates as soon as possible.
-You can use a specialized cleaner to be extra safe, such as the Flukers Eco Clean Waste Remover.
 Do a complete tear-down every 30 days by removing all substrate and reptile accessories and completely disinfecting with a 5 percent bleach solution.
 Rinse the enclosure thoroughly with water, and allow it to dry completely before replacing cage accessories and your snake.

-The one cage accessory that is required for a happy ball python is a good hide box. . . maybe even a couple of them (such as the Zilla Habba Hut).
+The one cage accessory that is required for a happy ball python is a good hide box. . . maybe even a couple of them.
 Ball pythons are secretive snakes that appreciate and utilize hide spots.
 Provide one on each end of your python’s enclosure so that it doesn’t have to choose between temperature and security.
 Clay flowerpots, plastic flowerpot trays and commercially available hide boxes all work well.

 Reptile Heating & Lighting

 Remember that enclosures must allow for a proper thermal gradient that the ball python can utilize, with a hotspot on one end of the enclosure and a cool spot on the other.
 Provide your ball python with a basking spot temperature of 88 to 96 degrees Fahrenheit and an ambient temperature of 78 to 80 degrees.
 The ambient temperature should not fall below 75 degrees.
 It is vitally important to know the temperatures at which you are keeping your snake(s).
 Do not guess!
-A great way to monitor temperatures is to use a digital indoor/outdoor thermometer with a probe, such as the Zoo Med Digital Thermometer.
+A great way to monitor temperatures is to use a digital indoor/outdoor thermometer with a probe.
 Stick the thermometer to the inside of the cage on the cool end and place the probe on the warm end, and you’ll have both sides covered at once.

 There are several types of snake heat lamps that help heat a ball python enclosure.
-Undercage heating pads and tapes like the Zilla heat pad, ceramic heat emitters (Flukers), basking bulbs (both regular daytime and red night bulbs) are just a few.
+Undercage heating pads and tapes, ceramic heat emitters, basking bulbs (both regular daytime and red night bulbs) are just a few.
 With heat emitters and basking bulbs, it is crucial to keep an eye on the humidity within the enclosure, especially if combined with a screen top, as both will dry the air quickly.
-Use thermostats, rheostats (Flukers Thermo-hygrometer) and/or reptile timers to control your heat source.
+Use thermostats, rheostats, and/or reptile timers to control your heat source.
 Do not use hot rocks with snakes as they can heat unevenly over too small of a surface area and can cause serious burns.

-Newspapers and paper towels are the cheapest and easiest substrates for ball pythons with regards to cleaning and disinfecting – out with the old, in with the new.
-Cypress mulch and orchid bark are great substrates for controlling humidity, but remember that too much humidity can be as detrimental (if not more) as too little.
+Cypress mulch, coco coir and orchid bark are great substrates for controlling humidity, but remember that too much humidity can be as detrimental (if not more) as too little.
 Never use any substrate containing cedar, as it contains oils that can be deadly to reptiles!
 Avoid sand, shavings and peat bedding.

 What Food to Feed a Ball Python